 Generally, bone replacement surgery requires transplants from other body parts, normally from the hip or shinbone.
-The various technique uses ground bone from donors or even ground or heat-treated bone from bovine animals.
-But, this kind of surgeries has lots of complications.
-But, now researchers found a solution over it.
+The various techniques use ground bone from donors or ground or heat-treated bone from bovine animals.
+But this kind of surgery has lots of complications.
+But, now researchers found a solution to it.
 Researchers have developed an implant technique to treat broken bones or fractures.
 This technique is also known as NewBone.

-With this implant technique, one more invention of a new material is done.
-This material made up of porous ceramic and can be inserted into the affected area and allows the bone to repair itself.
+With this implant technique, one more invention of new material is done.
+This material is made of porous ceramic and can be inserted into the affected area, allowing the bone to repair itself.
 This acts like an artificial platform for bone.

-According to analysis, 90 percent of the population is expected to experience some type of hard tissue loss and 30 percent of these are estimated to undergo surgery.
+According to analysis, 90 percent of the population is expected to experience hard tissue loss, and 30 percent of these are estimated to undergo surgery.
 So, this NewBone technique will greatly impact the quality of life for an essential proportion of European citizens.

 Characteristics of this implant technique:

 - It is safe, more effective, and versatile.

 - Affordable as compared to other bone replacement surgeries.

 - The material that acts like an artificial platform can be easily cut into any shape that fits the bone defect.